iancleary/ubuntu-dev-playbook/README.md

 ## Documentation

-Detailed documentation is hosted by Netlify at <https://ansible-desktop.iancleary.me>.
+Detailed documentation is hosted by Vercel at <https://ansible-desktop.iancleary.me>.

 ### Existing Machine